Expensify/App/README.md

 3. Install dependencies: `npm install`
 4. Run `cp .env.example .env` and edit `.env` to have your local config options

+You can use any IDE or code editing tool for developing on any platform.
+Use your favorite!

 ## Running the web app 🕸
 * To run a **Development Server**: `npm run web`